jpegleg/giant-spellbook/README.md

 Use caution with sending binary inputs via 'commander' as the `results.log` will become binary as the STDIN that was piped is logged to the file..

 If the STDOUT or STDERR of with 'commander' "command" have binary, then an error message will be logged to the `results.log` as it uses lossy UTF-8 parsing for STDOUT and STDERR and will log the line number and a stream error about invalid UTF-8 if that occurs.
-Redirecting the output of the command to another file or log can be helpful if the output of the command might be binary.
+Redirecting the output of the command to another file or log can be helpful if the output of the command might be binary, as to avoid the stream errors.

 ## Project promises